Finally Updating Pychartjs: Making It Framework-Agnostic and Compatible with All Python Web Frameworks

 1. Framework-Agnostic Design

-One of the major changes I’ve implemented is making pychartjs framework-agnostic.
-No longer confined to a specific web framework, pychartjs can now be integrated seamlessly into any Python web framework—whether it's Django, Flask, FastAPI, Robyn, or any other WSGI/ASGI framework.
+can now be integrated seamlessly into any Python web framework—whether it's Django, Flask, FastAPI, Robyn, or any other WSGI/ASGI framework.
 This opens up the library to a much broader audience and allows developers to choose the framework that best suits their needs without sacrificing charting capabilities.

 2. Flexible Render Options

 Another key feature of the update is the introduction of flexible render options.
 With the new rendering capabilities, developers can customize how charts are generated and displayed within their web applications.
-Whether you need to render charts dynamically based on context variables or generate static charts for reports, pychartjs now provides the tools to do so with ease.
+Whether you need to render charts dynamically based on context variables or generate static charts for reports, pychartjs

 3. Seamless Integration with Any Python Web Framework

-Understanding the diverse needs of the Python web development community, I've updated pychartjs to integrate smoothly with any Python web framework.
-Whether you're using traditional frameworks like Django or Flask, or newer, faster options like FastAPI and Robyn, pychartjs is designed to fit right in.
+is designed to fit right in.
 Its framework-agnostic approach means you can use it with any HTML rendering engine, such as Jinja, Mako, or your framework's built-in options.

 Robyn and Beyond

-Robyn, a relatively new but fast-growing web framework, is fully supported by pychartjs.
-You can easily create and render charts directly in your Robyn routes, and because pychartjs is framework-agnostic, it adapts well to any WSGI or ASGI framework.
+.
+You can easily create and render charts directly in your Robyn routes, and because pychartjs

-Here’s how you can quickly set up a simple Robyn application with pychartjs:
+Here’s how you can quickly set up a simple Robyn application with pychartjs

 from robyn import Robyn